zscaler/zscaler-terraformer/README.md

 ## Overview

-`zscaler-terraforming` is a command line utility to facilitate terraforming your existing ZPA and ZIA resources.
+`zscaler-terraformer` is a command line utility to facilitate terraforming your existing ZPA and ZIA resources.
 It does this by using your respective API credentials in each platform to retrieve your configurations from the [ZPA API](https://help.zscaler.com/zpa/getting-started-zpa-api) and/or [ZIA API](https://help.zscaler.com/zia/getting-started-zia-api) and converting them to Terraform configurations so that it can be used with the